geshan/geshan.github.com/posts/2020-11-01-how-to-take-social-media-break.md

 It is very important to take a social media break now in midst of a global pandemic.
 COVID-19 has already done a lot of damage.
 Don’t be pulled into an endless stream of “not so good news”.
 This is not the best for your mental health.
 Social media can also be a hindrance to your [work from home productivity](/blog/2020/04/5-tips-to-work-from-home-productively/).

+> Please read this [piece](https://seths.blog/2018/10/social-media-is-a-symptom-not-a-tactic/) by Seth Godin, may be he will convince you to take a social media break.

 ## Do you need to take a social media break?

 What did you do the first thing in the morning after waking up?
 If your answer is I looked at my phone or checked any of my social media apps you `NEED` a social media break, period.